exercism/x86-64-assembly/exercises/concept/inventory-management/.docs/instructions.md

 Define a function `get_box_weight` that returns the total weight of a box, in `g`.
 This function takes as parameters, in this order:

-- The number of items for the first product in the box;
+- The number of items for the first product in the box
-- The weight of each item of the first product, in `g`;
+- The weight of each item of the first product, in `g`
-- The number of items for the second product in the box;
+- The number of items for the second product in the box
-- The weight of each item of the second product, in `g`.
+- The weight of each item of the second product, in `g`

 Consider that an empty box weighs **500 g**.